Katarni/game-about-something/README.md

 ## Rules:
   You are not a goost - You can't move through the walls and closed doors.
   You can hit somethign, even walls.
-  You can break only doors and some creatures (they won't be there now).
-Not walls.
+  You can break only doors and some creatures (when I add them).